 U.S. Department of Education approvals and timelines

 Financial aid-eligible certificates must be approved by the U.S. Department of Education prior to advertising the program or accepting students into the program.
 All necessary university, state, and accrediting agency approvals (e.g., UCC, Ohio University Board of Trustees, Ohio Department of Higher Education, Higher Learning Commission) must be completed before submission for approval to the U.S. Department of Education.
 The Office of Student Financial Aid and Scholarships typically submits information to the U.S. Department of Education twice a year.
+The approval process itself is lengthy, in some cases well over a year.
 Please be aware of this extended timeline in your planning process.

 Due to gainful employment regulations related to federal financial aid, students in non-degree programs are not eligible for financial aid unless the proposing program provides detailed information at the proposal stage, agrees to the ongoing requirements for tracking of students, and receives approvals from the U.S. Department of Education and the Office of Student Financial Aid and Scholarships prior to the initial offering of the certificate.
 Federal law includes certain disclosure and reporting requirements for which the proposing program is responsible.
 Institutions must include specific information in promotional materials to prospective students and on its Web site, as well as report this information to the U.S. Department of Education.